asyncapi/website/pages/docs/concepts/asyncapi-document/define-payload.md

 ## Reuse schemas between messages

 To reuse a schema in your AsyncAPI document, define it in the `components/schemas` section and reference it using the `$ref` keyword.
-Using `$ref` helps to avoid duplication and ensures consistency.
-Here's an example of reusing a schema from components in AsyncAPI.
+Using `$ref` avoids duplication and ensures consistency.
+Here's an example of reusing a schema from components in AsyncAPI:

 ```yaml
 components: